Peringathur: Etymology

-Famous Personality

-Famous footballer V.P.
-Sathyan who represented Kerala in Santosh Trophy was born in Mekkunnu.
-P K Noushad Master who represent India (he was the only keralite) as a volunteer in FIFA world cup South africa, Brazil and volunteer coordinator in Russia .and also won FIFA Fair Play award along with other FIFA Brazil volunteers in the year 2015,and He was co-operating with Kerala Blasters in ISL.

 Transportation

 The national highway passes through Thalassery town.
 Goa and Mumbai can be accessed on the northern side and Cochin and Thiruvananthapuram can be accessed on the southern side.
 The road to the east of Iritty connects to Mysore and Bangalore.
-The nearest railway station is Thalassery on Mangalore-Palakkad line.
+The nearest railway station is Thalassery on the Mangalore-Palakkad line.

 Trains are available to almost all parts of India subject to advance booking over the internet.
-There three airports to Mangalore Airport[Mangalore]and Calicut International Airport 92km[Calicut]kannur international airport35km[kannur] all of them are international airports.
+Nearby airports include Mangalore International Airport, Calicut International Airport, and Kannur International Airport.